Medical Error Prevention in Dentistry

 - Execution doing the right thing incorrectly.

 Medical malpractice is a broad and obscure term that is often subjective to personal experience and opinion.
-However, there are certain parameters that have been set in order to recognize when it is present.
+However, certain parameters have been set to recognize when it is present.
 These factors include:

 - Failure to communicate the diagnosis